The Complete Guide on Cell Tower Rental Lease Rates

 6. Highways And Freeways Mobility of Core Metro

 One of the primary RF design criteria is to provide mobility coverage without dropping phone calls for a growing population that now spends more time than ever in their vehicles.
 Engineers accomplish this by placing cell sites near freeways and highways that have the highest daily car count.
 Traffic congestions also play into site placements and designs, as traffic jams do cause a high volume of phone calls and data usage.
 Improperly planned cell site placements will cause congestions, dropped phone calls, and low data throughputs, which result in poor customer experience and lost wireless customers.
-Therefore, cell sites which meet the engineering criteria of being adjacent to freeways and highways do enjoy a higher rent rate on average.
+Therefore, cell sites which meet the engineering criteria of being adjacent to freeways and highways do enjoy a higher cell tower rent rate on average.
 However, being next to a congested road does not necessarily make the cell site a mobility site.
 Its placement, relative elevation, morphology, antenna directions (azimuth), and radio counts will tell a better story as to the purpose of the cell site.

 7. Highways And Freeways Connecting Cities, Communities, And Destinations

 Because the wireless RF technology is primarily a line-of-sight technology (cell tower antennas need a direct line of sight to cell phones to optimally perform), engineers frequently place cell towers in road bends to be able to “look” in both directions of the bend.
 Another method is to space cell towers out at optimal spacings of a few miles apart to most economically provide highway coverage.
 Engineers do not want to place cell towers so far apart that calls cannot hand off from one cell tower to another, resulting in dropped phone calls.
 Conversely, engineers do not want to place cell towers so close to each other on freeways that they overlap each other’s RF coverage, resulting in excessive cell towers required to cover the stretch of highway.
 Wireless carriers over the years have struggled to build connector cell towers that connect one community with another to provide seamless cell phone mobility.
-On the one side, developing sites in the core metro yields the greatest return on investment because of the high concentration of users in downtown areas.
+On the one side, developing sites in the core metro yields the greatest return on investment for a cell tower lease because of the high concentration of users in downtown areas.

 However, the greatest customer complaints come from the lack of highway coverage between certain cities that logically should be connected on the freeways and highways (coastal roads, backroads connecting the adjacent cities).
 These mobility sites create the greatest customer satisfaction to a fewer number of customers at a higher cost.
-To continue to boast that certain carriers have the “largest network in America”, they find that they must continue to build cell sites to more rural towns across the U.S. These are cell tower locations where carriers try their hardest to reduce monthly rent rates.
-Their negotiating tactics usually involve them telling property landowners that the town has very low population count, and that the carriers cannot make a profit if they must pay rental rates that matches those in the cities.
+To continue to boast that certain carriers have the “largest network in America”, they find that they must continue to build cell sites to more rural towns across the U.S. These are cell tower locations where carriers try their hardest to reduce monthly rent rates for cell tower leases.
+Their negotiating tactics usually involve them telling property landowners that the town has very low population count, and that the carriers cannot make a profit if they must pay cell tower lease rates that matches those in the cities.
 This method is usually successful with unsuspecting landlords because they are backed with real numbers that look logical to landowners.
 However, the unspoken fact is that these cell towers are almost never intended to provide cellular coverage for these small cities.
 They are designed to provide mobility coverage only for cell phone users traversing the highways and freeways.
 So the focus should be on the number of daily vehicles frequenting the stretch of highway, the importance of connecting the “smaller” town to the bigger city, and the importance of the smaller town (vacation destinations, large subdivisions, political influence, etc.) per the carrier’s marketing plan.

 One of the best ways to determine this is to view how this site is designed relative to the surrounding cell sites in the same area.
 While the site acquisition team may not disclose the carrier’s full intentions, their macro RF designs will clearly communicate the carrier’s true intentions and relative importance of a particular cell site for purposes of determining cell tower lease rates.
 Site acquisition agents are trained in using small-city statistics to convince land owners to agree to low cell tower lease rates.
 For the most part, this technique is effective in driving down lease rates for freeway and highway cell sites.